input-output-hk/marlowe/docs/marlowe-semantics.md

           Just claimed_val -> claimed_val == cval
           Nothing -> False
 ```
-By ‘available’ we mean that sufficient commitments have been made and not yet expired to cover the payment; in this case, the payment uses the currency allocated by the cash commitments made by `from` that expire the earliest.
+By ‘available’ we mean that sufficient commitments have been made by `from` and not yet expired to cover the payment; in this case, the payment uses the currency allocated by the cash commitments made by `from` that expire the earliest.
 This contract will result in a `FailedPay` action if the funds are not available; otherwise a `SuccessfulPay` action is generated.

 ### `Both`
 `Both con1 con2` enforces the behaviour of both contracts `con1` and `con2`.